 Serena’s Bio:

-Serena J. Bishop writes stories with humor, heart, and heroines.
-She is a daydreamer who comes from a long line of storytellers and usually has some kind of day job in biology.
-When she’s not writing fiction she enjoys being a nerd, surprising others with her pop culture knowledge, or finding a new cocktail or craft beer she loves.
+Serena J. Bishop writes speculative fiction and sapphic romance stories with humor, heart, and heroines.
+She is a daydreamer who comes from a long line of storytellers.
+When she’s not writing fiction she enjoys being a nerd, surprising others with her pop culture knowledge, or finding a new recipe to test.
 She currently resides in Maryland with her lovely wife and chihuahua.
-You can sign up for her newsletter at www.serenajbishop.com or follow her on Facebook, Threads, Instagram, and maybe other socials @SerenaJBishop.
+You can sign up for her newsletter on her website or follow her on Facebook, Threads, Instagram, or BlueSky @SerenaJBishop.

 Check out Serena’s Website